How can I support this project?

 This uses the gallery characteristic that the gallery knows only the files, which

-are indexed.
+are indexed or known by the file index.
 So the indexer stops after adding some new files (afterwards these new

 files are processed, the database is updated, new files are indexed and so on and